relaystr/ndk/doc/guides/getting-started.md

 !!!

 !!!
 We strongly recommend using `RustEventVerifier()` for client applications.
-It uses a separate thread for signature verification and is therefore more performant. \
+It uses a separate thread for signature verification and is therefore more performant.

+For **Flutter** apps, use `PlatformEventVerifier` from the `ndk_flutter` package.
+It automatically picks `WebEventVerifier` on web (native Web Crypto APIs) and `RustEventVerifier` on native platforms.
 !!!

 ### Prerequisites for using the rust verifier